Allergists (Allergy Doctors)

 Learn More About Allergies

-If you suffer from allergies or suspect that you might have developed an allergy, meeting with an allergist or a pediatric allergist in NJ at Penn Medicine Becker ENT & Allergy in Princeton or Robbinsville can help you get the answers you’re looking for and get you on a path toward improving your long term quality of life.
+If you suffer from allergies or suspect that you might have developed an allergy, meeting with an allergist or a pediatric allergist at Penn Medicine Becker ENT & Allergy can help you get the answers you’re looking for and get you on a path toward improving your long term quality of life.
 We offer expert diagnosis and treatment for patients with a range of allergies.
 To schedule an appointment, contact our telemedicine doctor today.

 Prior to joining the Penn Medicine Becker ENT & Allergy family, Dr. Kathryn Edwards completed a 16-year career with the United States Army, serving military families as an Allergist specialist.
-Specializing in the diagnosis and treatment of seasonal and environmental allergies, skin conditions, asthma, and food allergies; Dr. Edwards brings her extensive Allergist knowledge to our Princeton and Robbinsville offices.
+Specializing in the diagnosis and treatment of seasonal and environmental allergies, skin conditions, asthma, and food allergies; Dr. Edwards an East Windsor ENT specialist brings her extensive Allergist knowledge to our Robbinsville and Princeton offices.

 Dr. Edwards performed her undergraduate studies at the University of Delaware and then proceeded onto these next accomplishments: